 - 18. Turn the knob on the controller box, and adjust the pressure to approximately 5-7 psi (34-48 kPa; Figure 4B). - 19.
 Apply the pressure for approximately 5-20 minutes. - 20.
 Turn off the pressure and unscrew the needle that connected the device to the Pneumatic Primer. - 21.
 Clamp the tubing below the liquid line in inlet port C. - 22.
 Check the device under the microscope to see if there are air bubbles trapped in the channels. - 23.
-If air bubbles have not been removed, re-attach the devices to the Pneumatic primer and apply pressure for another 5-20 minutes. - a.
+If air bubbles have not been removed, re-attach the devices to the a.
 Check the devices under the microscope to verify that the trapped air bubbles have been eliminated.